Demo 1: Functions, Plotting, and Partial Derivatives#

 init_printing()

-Welcome back after Christmas and January, and welcome to spring in Math1.
-There will be a whole lot of new curriculum, and among other things a whole lot of 3D plots!
-For this we have developed the Python library dtumathtools
+Welcome back after Christmas and January and welcome to a Spring with Mathematics 1b.
+There will be a whole lot of new mathematical curriculum, and among other things a whole lot of 3D plots!
+For this we have developed the Python library dtumathtools, which will accompany you during the semester.
+It contains dtuplot, designed for efficient plotting, as well as several good helper functions.
+You should have dtumathtools installed on your computer already from Mathematics a; if not, then run the command in a terminal:

-We can define the function \(f: \mathbb{R} \to \mathbb{R}\), \(f(x)=x \operatorname{e}^x\) as a python function using the familiar command:
+We can define a mathematical function, such as \(f: \mathbb{R} \to \mathbb{R}\), \(f(x)=x \operatorname{e}^x\), as a Python function using the following familiar structure with the def command:

 def f(x):